-16. Record-keeping
+17. Record-keeping

 We will hold records in line with our records retention schedule.
-All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing via CPOMS.
+All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded in writing via CPOMS or My Concern.

 Records will include:

 - A clear and comprehensive summary of the concern, including who has recorded it. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome.